nhistory/project-manage-app/README.md

 ## Project Management App

-An application to manage clients and project data that can make CRUD functionality with simple web page.
+A MERN stack application to manage clients and project data that can make CRUD functionality with simple web page.

 - Built backend with expressjs and handled by using graphQL mutation.
 - Used graphiql for checking graphql schema on the browser.